elastic/observability-examples/inference-platforms/llama-stack/README.md

 # Llama Stack

-This shows how to use [Llama Stack][docs] to proxy Ollama, accessible via an OpenAI compatible API.
+This shows how to use [Llama Stack][docs] to proxy Ollama via an OpenAI compatible API.

-This uses the [`otel` telemetry sink][otel-sink] to export OpenTelemetry traces and metrics from signals recorded with Llama Stack's observability SDK.

 ## Prerequisites